- NY Credits : 1.0

 Upon successful completion of this course, the user should be able to:

-determine how cost of goods sold is reported on Form 1125-A of Form 1120.
+accurately report cost of goods sold on Form 1125-A.